Sugar & Sage is one of the best new bakeries in Dallas. (Photo by Beckley)

 Society Bakery makes some of the best custom cakes.
 Courtesy of Society Bakery

-Some Dallas bakeries have perfected their own niche, while others can truly do it all.
-We’ve rounded up the very best spots to order ahead or grab a quick bite at.
+Some of the best Dallas bakeries have perfected their niche, while others can truly do it all.
+From cakes and croissants to kouign-amann, we’ve rounded up the very best bake shops to order ahead or grab a quick bite at.

 7A Highland Park Village

-Originally started in San Antonio by Elizabeth Chambers and husband/actor Armie Hammer, BIRD Bakery opened a second shop in Dallas in 2016.
+Originally started in San Antonio by Elizabeth Chambers, BIRD Bakery opened a second shop in Dallas in 2016.
 Located in Highland Park Village, the space is big enough to come in and enjoy a bite and sip on coffee.
-There are also a few small tables outside and a kids table inside, which has TVs that play shows and movies to entertain the young ones.
+There are also a few small tables outside and a kid’s table inside, which has TVs that play shows and movies to entertain the young ones.

 Boulangerie by Village Baking Co.

-You must try the almond croissant, pain au chocolat and Jambon Beurre sandwich.
-At Lower Greenville, you can grab a cup of coffee and pastry and sit at a high-top bar or a patio table outside.
+You must try the almond croissant, pain au chocolat, and jambon beurre sandwich.
+At most locations, you can grab a cup of coffee and pastry and sit at a high-top bar or a patio table outside.
 Or take away a baguette for later.